rust-lang/rfcs/text/3196-inputln.md

   don't realize that they could reuse a buffer instead.
 This could potentially be remedied by a new Clippy lint.

-* There is no precedent for a function residing directly in the `std` module (currently it only contains macros).
-So Rust programmers might out of habit try to call `inputln!()`.
-This should however not pose a big hurdle because `rustc` already provides a helpful error message:
+* `println!` and `writeln!` are both macros, so Rust programmers might out of habit try to call `inputln!()`.
+This should however not pose a big hurdle if `std::io::inputln` is added to `std::prelude` because in that case `rustc` already provides a helpful error message:

   ```
     error: cannot find macro `inputln` in this scope